 Which factors lead to this fear (Scared Money)?

-- Do you still have reserves if you go broke?
+- Are reserves available if you go broke?

-- Are you currently in a downswing and have few buy ins for your current limit?
+- Experiencing a downswing with limited buy ins for your current limit?

-- Have you possibly just moved up a limit and have fewer buy-ins available
+- Recently moved up a limit with fewer buy-ins available?

 The biggest problems for scared money players are